-Please note details and the most recent info at: Recommended hardware
+The XIMEA cameras are compatible with PCI express Generation 2 & 3.
+Please note details and the most recent info at: PCI Express cameras

 System configuration

 Recommended system configuration:

 For best processing performance and bandwidth, we recommend using the following system configuration.
 This is essential when using the higher resolution models for achieving maximum frame rate.